 Whether you’re new to cooking tofu or are a seasoned pro, this miso tofu is a fantastic tofu recipe to add to your monthly menu.
 Tofu is made from pressed soybeans, and is high in protein and is anti-inflammatory.

-Tofu also has a long list of health benefits, so it’s great to add to lots of meals.
 I have dozens of tofu recipes here on The Herbeevore, it’s one of my favorite ingredients to cook with!
 I love enjoying crispy baked tofu in the oven, blending it into a flavorful sauce for vegetables, or scrambling it up for breakfast.

 Is This Authentic Mapo Tofu?

-Other Healthy Savory Silken Tofu Recipes You’ll Love!
+Other Easy Silken Tofu Recipes You’ll Love!

-Get the Same Ingredients For My Miso Mapo Tofu Recipe:
+Get the Same Ingredients For My Miso Mapo Tofu Recipe

 Miso Tofu (Vegan)